Research Areas

 Open Scholarship in the Humanities

-I am Editorial Assistant for the Journal of Open Humanities Data (JOHD) and Fellow at RROx, the Oxford ‘branch’ of the UK Reproducibility Network (UKRN).
+I am a Fellow at RROx, the Oxford ‘branch’ of the UK Reproducibility Network (UKRN).
+I was previously also Editorial Assistant for the Journal of Open Humanities Data (JOHD).

 I’m interested in the specific challenges faced by the Humanities in making research reproducible (also: I get a bit angry when I am not given the steps followed by another researcher to get to an interpretation or a result).